-Over this next 12 months and beyond we will be embarking on the next stage of our growth and development and investing in our brand, better telling our story and delivering on our strategic vision to be the partner of choice for our members and our community.
-In 2016/17 we welcomed 121 new members to the business.
+Over the past year and the foreseeable future, we will be embarking on the next stage of our growth and development.
+We are investing in a new brand, to better represent us and our future organisation.
+We will also be delivering on our strategic vision, to be the partner of choice for our members and our community.